ocaml/dune/doc/stanzas/executable.rst

   them.

 - ``(foreign_stubs <foreign-stubs-spec>)`` specifies foreign source files, e.g.,
   C or C++ stubs, to be linked into the executable.
-See the section :ref:`foreign-sources-and-archives` for more details.
+See :doc:`concepts/foreign` for more details.

 - ``(foreign_archives <foreign-archives-list>)`` specifies archives of foreign object files to be linked into the executable.
 See the section